 ON THIS PAGE: You will learn about the different ways doctors use to treat children with craniopharyngioma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Treatment for craniopharyngioma has a high rate of success.
 Descriptions of the treatment options for craniopharyngioma are listed below.
-The type of treatment used depends on whether the tumor can be completely removed by surgery.
+The treatment plan used depends on whether the tumor can be completely removed by surgery.
 If the tumor cannot be completely removed, radiation therapy is usually recommended.
 However, the side effects of radiation therapy must be considered when deciding on the best treatment for very young children.
-Radiation therapy can cause age-related permanent learning and memory problems, as well as slow the metabolism and decrease levels of hormones needed for the body to function normally.
+Radiation therapy can cause permanent learning and memory problems.
+Radiation therapy can also slow a child’s metabolism and decrease the levels of hormones needed for the body to function well.

-Take time to learn about the treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect during treatment.
 Learn more about making treatment decisions .

 Surgery is the most common treatment for craniopharyngioma.
-A neurosurgeon is a doctor who specializes in removing brain tumors using surgery.
+A neurosurgeon is a doctor who specializes in removing brain tumors.

-Side effects of surgery depend on the tumor’s location.
+Possible side effects of surgery depend on the tumor’s location.
 Surgery may damage parts of the brain near the tumor, affecting hormone function, metabolism, vision, arm and leg movement, or consciousness.
-Sometimes, the tumor may have grown into the optic chiasm (an area of the brain that controls vision) or major blood vessels, making it difficult to remove the tumor.
+Sometimes, the tumor may have grown into the optic chiasm, which is an area of the brain that controls vision, or major blood vessels, making it difficult to remove the tumor.
 Some tumors cannot be removed using surgery because of their location and can only be biopsied.
 These tumors are called inoperable, and the doctor will recommend treating the tumor in another way.

 The doctor may recommend additional treatment following surgery.
-Research studies have shown that people treated with partial resection (partial removal, where visible tumor is left behind after surgery) followed by radiation therapy live as long as those who had a complete removal of the tumor, and often have fewer side effects, such as stroke, severe bleeding, or damage to the hypothalamus (a small structure that regulates the pituitary gland’s production of hormones and many other body functions).
+Research studies have shown that people with craniopharyngioma that was partially removed who received radiation therapy live as long as those who had a complete removal of the tumor, and often have fewer side effects, such as stroke, severe bleeding, or damage to the hypothalamus.
+The hypothalamus is a small structure that regulates the pituitary gland’s production of hormones and many other body functions.
 Talk with your child’s doctor before treatment begins about the potential side effects for your child based on the recommended treatment plan.

-Short-term side effects from radiation therapy may include fatigue, mild skin reactions and upset stomach.
+Short-term side effects from radiation therapy may include fatigue, mild skin reactions and nausea.
 These side effects go away soon after treatment is finished.
-More permanent side effects can include hair loss, learning disabilities, low hormone levels, weight gain, and memory problems.
+More permanent side effects can include hair loss, learning difficulties, low hormone levels, weight gain, and memory problems.
 Talk with your doctor about possible short- and long-term effects of your child’s treatment plan.

 Hormone replacement therapy (HRT)

 HRT is the use of medication to replace hormones when the body cannot produce enough on its own.
-It is often necessary for patients with craniopharyngioma because the tumor or its treatment may damage parts of the brain related to hormone development, particularly the pituitary gland.
-An endocrinologist (a doctor who specializes in problems with glands and the endocrine system) will work with you and your child to determine the hormonal therapy that is needed.
+It is often necessary for children with craniopharyngioma because the tumor or its treatment may damage parts of the brain that make hormones, particularly the pituitary gland and the hypothalamus.
+An endocrinologist is a doctor who specializes in problems with glands and the endocrine system.
+This specialist will work with you and your child to determine the hormonal therapy that is needed.

 Getting care for symptoms and side effects

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with the health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-Be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem during and after treatment so it is addressed as quickly as possible.
+Before treatment begins, talk with the health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+Be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem during and after treatment so it can be addressed as quickly as possible.
 Learn more about palliative care .

-If the tumor does return after the original treatment, it is called a recurrent tumor.
-It almost always comes back in the same place (called a local recurrence) or nearby (regional recurrence).
+If the tumor does return or grow back after the original treatment, it is called a recurrent tumor.
+When a recurrence happens, craniopharyngioma most commonly comes back in the same place (called a local recurrence) or nearby (regional recurrence).

 When a tumor recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .